 Known as one of the oldest dog breeds in the world, it comes from the Guandong province of China, where it was bred for centuries to be a fighting dog.
 The breed that is present in the west however, does not look like a fighting dog due to the different breeding methods and genetic changes that it has been put through.

 The original dog was leaner, very muscular, with longer legs, and a much more fighting look about it.
 The Chinese even have two different names for the traditional breed and the recent breed.
 The one in the west is called 'meat-mouth', and the original one is called 'bone-mouth'.

-The males weigh between 55 to 65 pounds (25 to 29 kg), and the females between 40 to 55 pounds (18 to 25 kg).
-The height of the breed is between 18 to 22 inches (46 to 56 cm).
-It has three different coat types, brush, horse, and bear.
 The horse coat is rough and quite prickly to touch, and is short in length.
-It is very close to the coat of the traditional Shar Pei.
-Dogs with this coat are said to be more aggressive and dominant.
+It is similar to the coat of the traditional Shar Pei.
+Dogs with this coat are more aggressive and dominant.
 The brush coat is slightly longer and softer.
 Dogs with this coat are said to be lazy or couch potatoes.
 The third kind, the bear coat, is not recognized by the AKC.

 The coat comes in colors such as red, red-fawn, black-silver-sable, sable, cream, blue, brown, black-bronze-sable, apricot, lilac, chocolate, chocolate-dilute, and a few others.
 The ears are small and the eyes are deep-set.
 The tail is small and curls upwards.
 The litter size of this breed is 4 to 6 puppies.
 The life expectancy is 9 to 11 years.